TritonDataCenter/rfd/rfd/0124/README.md

 direct investigation as long as needed to keep a handle on the overall direction and what people are working on.**

-**Picking an Investigation Coordinator.**  To keep the process lightweight, it's important that the IC be technical enough to infer what people are working on based on their reports in chat (instead of having to ask everybody what they're doing).
-However, it's not necessary that the IC be one of the more experienced or senior members of the team -- in fact, just about any member of the technical team can take on this role.
+**Picking an Investigation Coordinator.**  It is important that the IC be technical enough to understand what people are working on during the investigation without a lot of additional explanation, but it is not necessary that the IC be among the most experienced or senior members of the team.
+In fact, taking on the IC role is an excellent learning opportunity for more junior members of the team: Summarizing others' work during an investigation can often be educational on its own, both in increasing understanding of the Manta stack and learning techniques for investigating incidents.

 An investigation coordinator should be selected as soon as engineering is engaged in incident response (or sooner, if other groups decide to adopt the